Keytaro2/Termux-Desktop-Awesome/README.md

     <img src="https://github.com/user-attachments/assets/4886a8a9-15e2-48d7-b479-c1ff47ac6bfb" alt="image" width="200" />

     It is worth noting that this mode only works if Locked Mode is disabled.

-    - **Notification system**: I think this is the most striking feature of this desktop.
+    - **🔔 Notification system**: I think this is the most striking feature of this desktop.
 It supports mouse and lock modes, as well as screenshots, wallpaper changes, and music playback; you can play music using `audacious -p ~/storage/music`—and, of course, you need to have music downloaded.

 </details>

 <details>
   <summary>Installation</summary>